NVIDIA/TensorRT-LLM/docs/source/new_workflow.md

 ## Build Checkpoint into TensorRT Engine

-TensorRT-LLM provides a unified build command: `trtllm-llm`.
+TensorRT-LLM provides a unified build command: `trtllm-build`.
 Before using it, you may need to add it to the `PATH`

 ```bash